Simsen3142/EasyVision/opencv/sources/doc/tutorials/introduction/windows_install/windows_install.markdown

         you are concerned about performance, build them and run.
     -   *BUILD_opencv_python* -\> Self-explanatory.
 Create the binaries to use OpenCV from the Python language.
+    -   *BUILD_opencv_world* -\> Generate a single "opencv_world" binary (a shared or static library, depending on *BUILD_SHARED_LIBS*) including all the modules instead of a collection of separate binaries, one binary per module.

     Press again the *Configure* button and ensure no errors are reported.
 If this is the case, you can tell CMake to create the project files by pushing the *Generate* button.
 Go to the build